smathot/french-verb-conjugator/readme.md

 # French verb conjugator

 A simple French-verb conjugator quiz.
+To start the quiz, run:

+	./quiz.py

+To conjugate a single verb, run:

+	./conjugate [verb]